I’m about to share a list of 5 things that I think confident, thriving, secure stepmoms don’t waste their time and energy worrying about.

-There is a really good chance that your husband had great times with his first wife.
+There is a really good chance that your partner had great times with their first wife.

 Even if their marriage was bad at times, there were great nights or great vacations.

-There was a time when he truly felt like he was with his life partner.
+There was a time when they truly felt like he was with their life partner.